digitalbazaar/bedrock-native-app/README.md

                "sha256_cert_fingerprints": ["ANDROID-APP-HASH"] }
 }]
 ```
-You will also need to modify your web application using the capacitor plugin `@capacitor/app`.
+The web application should use the capacitor plugin `@capacitor/app`.

 ```js
 // require capacitor core so it registers